kaptinlin/queue/docs/middleware.md

 ## Applying Middleware

-Middleware can be applied at three different levels within the `queue` system: globally across all workers, to specific groups of tasks, or directly to individual task handlers.
+Middleware can be applied at various levels for different scopes of control: globally, to job groups, or to individual job handlers.

 ### Global Middleware

-Global middleware affects all tasks processed by a worker.
+Impacts all jobs processed by a worker.

 ```go
 worker.Use(LoggingMiddleware(log.New(os.Stdout, "", log.LstdFlags)))